 Employability skills such as attendance and punctuality, willingness to work, ability to follow instructions, ability to cope with constructive criticism, and teamwork skills.

-Students applying for direct admission into second year must apply eight months prior to the start date of their chosen program.
+Students applying for admission into the SAME Program must apply to the ASE Liaison eight months prior to the start date of their chosen program or course.

 Students enrolled in the SAME Program will also be enrolled in the following courses: